Pkandel11/Team-Avatar/README.md

 # Team-Avatar
-Data Analysis with Python
+### Data Analysis with Python

-This is a repo for ...... data analysis for the ... dataset.
+This is a repo for DSE511 final project.
+The dataset analysis for the ... dataset.

 ### Team Members: